 These observations should be uploaded onto ECT Manager for HISP TSH AB to conduct an audit of a sample of ECTs each year.
-A minimum of 6 forms (with a recommendation of 12) should be uploaded by the end of the ECT's Induction period.
+A minimum of 6 forms should be uploaded by the end of the ECT's Induction period.
 A folder should be created in the documents section of ECT Manager labelled 'Observations of ECT'.
 Please note you are only able to create a folder on ECT Manager once you have a document ready to upload.